-How South Australia is Dealing with Rampant Solar Growth
+How South Australia Is Dealing With Rampant Solar Growth

-SA Power Networks will be able to switch off new rooftop solar systems from Sept.
-28 as South Australia wrestles with soaring PV production.
+SA Power Networks will be able to switch off new rooftop solar systems beginning on September 28 as South Australia wrestles with soaring PV production.
 Around 270,000 electricity customers in the state have rooftop solar, adding up to some 1.5 gigawatts of capacity.

 The electricity distribution supplier will disconnect systems as a last resort if other measures fail to stabilize the grid during periods of peak solar generation.

-Also from Sept.
-28, new solar systems in the state will need inverters with voltage ride-through capabilities, to avoid the need for disconnection.
+Also beginning on Sept.
+28, new solar systems in the state will be required to have inverters with voltage ride-through capabilities, in order to avoid the need for disconnection.

-The requirements are the latest in a growing range of measures aimed at maintaining grid stability as South Australia moves towards a target of net 100 percent renewables by 2030.
+The requirements are the latest in a growing range of measures aimed at maintaining grid stability as South Australia moves toward a target of net 100 percent renewables by 2030.

 Last month, SA Power Networks announced it was upgrading the voltage management systems across approximately 140 major substations, serving 790,000 of South Australia’s 900,000 electricity customers.

-And in July, the distribution system operator introduced a so-called ‘solar sponge’ tariff to encourage electricity use during the midday residential PV production peak.
+And in July, the distribution system operator introduced a "solar sponge" tariff to encourage electricity use during the midday residential PV production peak.

 Under the tariff, SA Power Networks cuts network charges to a quarter of its normal rates, which account for around 30 percent of the final amount charged to customers by energy retailers in the state.
-Customers need a smart meter to take advantage of the offer.
+Customers must have a smart meter installed in order to take advantage of the offer.

 South Australia already has one of the highest levels of rooftop solar penetration in the world and is adding new capacity at a rate of more than 200 MW a year, according to the Australian Energy Market Operator (AEMO).